 However, survival rates depend on several factors, including the subtype of lung cancer, and the stage of disease.

 For people with stage IA and IB NSCLC, the 5-year survival rate is about 49% and 45% respectively.
 It is 30% for stage IIA cancer, and 31% for stage IIB cancer.
 For stage IIIA NSCLC, the 5-year survival rate is about 14%, and about 5% for stage IIIB.
 When NSCLC has spread outside of the lungs, it can be difficult to treat.
 The 5-year survival rate for stage IV NSCLC is around 1%.

 Each year, tens of thousands of people are cured of NSCLC in the United States.
 And, some patients with advanced lung cancer can live many years after diagnosis.
-Sometimes, patients who are told that their lung cancer is curable do not live as long as those who are told that their lung cancer cannot be cured.
+Sometimes patients who are told that their lung cancer is incurable live longer than many who are told that their lung cancer is curable.
 The important thing to remember is that lung cancer is treatable at any stage, and these treatments have been proven to help people with lung cancer live longer with better quality of life.

 Furthermore, it is important to remember that statistics on the survival rates for people with NSCLC are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
+It is not an estimate of how long a person is likely to live with cancer.
+People should talk with their doctor if they have questions about this information.
 Also, experts measure the survival statistics every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their doctor if they have questions about this information.
+So the estimate may not show the results of better diagnosis or treatments that have become widely available in the past 5 years.
 Learn more about understanding statistics.